sst/sst/www/docs/learn/start-the-frontend.md

 We are now ready to move on to the frontend.

-Last chapter we talked about how our app is deployed to AWS.
-When working locally, SST deploys a placeholder website instead of your real frontend.
-We do this because we want to be able to work on our frontend locally, while still connecting to our API in AWS.
+You can start your frontend app locally, like you normally would.
+And it can connect to the API that's running using SST's [Live Lambda Dev](../live-lambda-development.md).
+That way you can make changes live in your API and it'll reflect right away in the frontend.

-So let's go ahead and start our frontend locally.
+So let's go ahead and start our frontend.

 <ChangeText>

-Run the following from your project root.
+Run the following in your project root.

 </ChangeText>